 Federal Supplemental Educational Opportunity Grant (FSEOG).
 Another grant program Mid-Atlantic Christian University participates in is the FSEOG Program.
 Each year the Department of Education allots each approved school a set amount of money for this program.
 Awards are made based on the need of the individual.
 Individuals must complete a Free Application for Federal Student Aid (FAFSA) to be considered for this grant.
-Students with the greatest need are given first priority in receiving these funds.
+Students with the greatest need are given first priority in receiving these funds on a first come, first serve basis according to the FAFSA processed date.
 Once FSEOG monies have been received, the University credits the student's account.

 North Carolina Education Lottery Scholarship (ELS).
 A student must be a NC state resident, be enrolled at least half-time (6 credit hours), complete and submit the Free Application for Federal Student Aid (FAFSA), and meet all eligibility requirements.
 The award amount for ELS is determined by the payment schedule for the ELS program established by the NC government yearly.
-For more information contact the Financial Aid Office.
+For more information contact the MACU Financial Aid Office.